Top 10 Sustainable Fashion Designers Making a Change in 2019

 Eileen Fisher Vision 2020

 The company has made ambitious public commitments through their Eileen Fisher’s Vision 2020 that comprehends a series of initiatives towards a 100% sustainable business model including plans to hit benchmarks like being carbon positive and using 100 percent organic cotton and linen.
-Furthermore, the campaign is not just about resources and energy, the brand is committed to improve the lives of the workers from their supply chain with action plans like the “Handloom Project” by paying fair wages and investing in the development of rural areas.
-Finally, the designer is also committed to continue and expand her recycling program, taking a step forward towards circular fashion.
+Furthermore, the campaign is not just about resources and energy, this ethical fashion designer is committed to improve the lives of the workers from their supply chain with action plans like the “Handloom Project” by paying fair wages and investing in the development of rural areas.
+Finally, the ethical fashion designer is also committed to continue and expand her recycling program, taking a step forward towards circular fashion.

 According to an article on good on you, British designer, Vivienne Westwood said “Buy Less, Choose Well, and Make It Last,”.
 She also said that there is a need to change spending behaviors to address the environmental issues of the fashion industry.